MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/teams-webinar.md

 Use Teams webinars to create online presentations.
 One or multiple presenters can share content, videos, and audio.
 Participants can view the content and optionally engage with the presenters.
 Audiences engage through reactions, posting in the chat, or answering poll questions.
 Attendees can’t share their own audio, video, or content.

-Webinars are useful for conference keynotes or meetings where a few presenters are presenting to a large audience.
+Webinars are useful for conference keynotes or meetings where a few presenters are talking to a large audience.
 Webinars can support up to 1,000 attendees.

 > [!NOTE]
 > You can only create "public" Teams webinars from Dynamics 365 Marketing.
 These events are open to anyone who is registered for the event.